 “I believe that every player, every member of the staff, really understands why this is so important and why it matters to each individual.
 We started with a roster of 27, with 23 places at the World Championship, and the coaches have been saying that everyone is very competitive because they all want to stay on the roster and go to the championship.”

 Ukraine starts its tournament in Tychy today against Serbia.
 Then comes the showdown with Poland on 28 April.
 After a rest day, the schedule concludes with games against Japan (30 April) and Estonia (1 May).
-Lithuania, originally due to play in this tournament as top-seeded team, was moved to Division IA as part of the reorganisation of the World Championship groups following the suspension of Russia and Belarus.
+Lithuania, originally due to play in this tournament as top-seeded team, was moved to Division IA as part of the reorganisation of the World Championship groups following the suspension from participation of Russia and Belarus.